jtxredline/mc2-map-toolkit/README.md

 A set of Blender tools to work with maps in Midnight Club 2.

 ## Changelog
-- v0.0.1 - Initial WIP release.
-Added tools to import and spawn city models and props, as well as an early export function for existing hood and prop objects.
+##### v0.0.1
+- Initial WIP release.

+##### v0.1.0
+- Implemented octree (otgrid) bound import/export.
+- Added tools to quickly open/close collection instances.
+- Fixed a bug where import would fail when Blender is set to other languages.

 ## Credits
 - Dummiesman xmod (modified) and tex import.